c2platform/ansible-external-roles/c2platform.tomcat/README.md

 ### Config from Git

-Using var `tomcat_git_config` you can fetch additional configuration for applications from a Git repository.
+Using var `tomcat_git_config` you can fetch additional configuration for applications from a Git repository using [ansible.builtin.git](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/git_module.html)

 ```yaml
 tomcat_git_config: